MortezaNedaei/MortezaNedaei/README.md

 I'm Morteza Nedaei, An Android, iOS Developer and AI Graduated.

 - 💻 I’m currently working on projects in AI, Android, iOS fields
-- 🌱 I’m currently learning Kotlin, Swift, Flutter
+- 🌱 I’m currently learning React Native, Kotlin, Swift, Flutter
 - 💬 Ask me about everything you liked, I'm glad to be able to help
 - 👯 I’m looking to collaborate on international companies
 - 📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/morteza-nedaei)